seg/tutorials-2017/FWI_adjoint_modeling/FWIpart2.md

 	- bib_tuto.bib
 ---

+**MLOU: fix typos/bold/... throughout**

 ## Introduction

+**MLOU:small review/intro of adjoint state?**

-As part of this tutorial for FWI, we first introduce adjoint propagators that back-propagate the data residual, followed by gradient calculations via cross-correlations of the forward and back-propagated wavefields.
+In this second part of our tutorial serie, we introduce the concept of adjoint modeling that is required for seismic inversion [ref].
+We refer to the first part [ref] for forward modeling that will be reused here.
+We detail adjoint wave-equation and propagators that back-propagate the data residual, followed by gradient calculations via cross-correlations of the forward (see part 1) and back-propagated wavefields.
+This part is accompanied by a `Jupyter notebook`

-- **`adjoint_modeling.ipynb`** --- here we demonstrate how to compute the data residual---i.e., the difference between the synthetic and observed data and how to back-propagate this residual wavefield with a propagator computed with the adjoint wave equation that acts on this residual;
+- **`adjoint_modeling.ipynb`** ---, in which we demonstrate how to compute the data residual---i.e., the difference between the synthetic and observed data and how to back-propagate this residual to model the adjoint wavefield.
+Finally we explain how to build a model update for the FWI problem based on the correlation of the forward and adjoint wavefield.

 For technically more sophisticated methods to minimize the FWI objective and ways to compute matrix-free actions of FWI's Jacobian and (Gauss-Newton) Hessian, we refer to Part 3 of this tutorial.

 ## Quick recap on modeling

+**MLOU: necessary or just ref part 1?**

 The acoustic wave equation for the squared slowness ``m``, defined as ``m(x,y)=c^{-2}(x,y)`` with ``c(x,y)`` being the unknown spatially varying wavespeed, and ``q(x,y,t;x_s)`` a source located at ``(x_s,y_s)``, is given by: